berbyte/ber-os/README.md

 BER is the glue enabling your own AI-powered workflows.
 With BER, you can employ the power of AI in your problem domains.
 Connect your workflows to any interface and collaborate with any API—all in natural language.

+## Why BER?

+- 🛑 Manual workflow automation is slow and error-prone, wasting valuable time.
+- ✅ BER helps engineers, developers, and businesses to integrate tools and APIs using the power of LLMs.

 ## Demo

 <div align="center">